One-pan Chicken And Chorizo With Cherry Tomatoes

 Storing and freezing

-Somehow we think this chicken and chorizo bake tastes even better the next day.
+Somehow we think this tastes even better the next day.
 Throw any leftovers into sealed storage containers (or just cover the baking dish with aluminium foil for easy reheating) and store in the fridge for up to 5 days.

 It reheats really well in the microwave – around 4 and a half minutes usually does it.